JohnEfford/VisualStudio-CommandServer/readme.md

 ```
 * The Extension adds a new Output Window which logs data from the extension:
 ![](2022-08-14-16-26-46.png)
-* For details of adding command handlers for different command see [Contracts](/CommandServerContracts/readme.md)
+* For details of adding command handlers for different commands see [Contracts](/CommandServerContracts/readme.md)